artkonekt/enum/docs/examples.md

 ## As Value Object

-Other classes can use it as a standalone type, internally mapping to whatever the original type is:
+Other classes can enums as value objects, internally mapping them to whatever the original type is.

+**Enum Class Example:**

 ```php
 namespace App\Order;